The Good Citizen Challenge Teaches Kids About Civics

 What can you do to improve your community?

-The Summer 2023 Good Citizen Challenge is organized by Burlington-based Seven Days, — Vermont’s locally owned, independent weekly — and its free quarterly parenting magazine Kids VT with underwriting support from the Evslin Family Foundation, Vermont Community Foundation, Milne Travel and Phoenix Books.
+The Summer 2024 Good Citizen Challenge is organized by Burlington-based Seven Days, — Vermont’s locally owned, independent weekly — and its free quarterly parenting magazine Kids VT with underwriting support from the Evslin Family Foundation and Vermont Community Foundation.

 Good Citizen Challenge Organizers